dantesabatier/CoreData/README.md

 ## What is Core Data?

-Core Data is an object graph and persistence framework that enables the organization and manipulation of data from an entity-attribute relational model.
+Core Data is an [Object graph](https://en.wikipedia.org/wiki/Object_graph) and [Persistence framework](https://en.wikipedia.org/wiki/Persistence_framework) that enables the organization and manipulation of data from an entity-attribute relational model.

 Core Data provides two abstract types of persistent stores: